Living with Type 1 Diabetes

 The introduction of disposable syringes, pens and needles has made life much easier.
 When I got my first blood glucose meter in 1984, it took a while to realise that it was life changing.
 The meter was huge and didn’t have the features of the current meters, but it gave an accurate and current result which was fantastic.
 After that, I eliminated urine testing unless I was sick and only did urine tests to check if I had ketones, which can have grave consequences if left untreated.
 I now have a blood glucose meter that can test for ketones, so thankfully urine tests are a thing of the past.

-My life is enhanced with each new development that comes along, from different types of insulin, pens, needles, meters and more recently CGM (continuous glucose monitors) and pumps.
+My life has been enhanced with each new development that has come along, from different types of insulin, pens, needles, meters and more recently CGM (continuous glucose monitors) and pumps.
 Some of those things weren’t handed to me on a plate; I had to find out about them myself, look for them and either buy them or try to get them through our health system.
 There is a lot of information available and phone apps to check and help keep track of things.
 I work to keep my awareness of low and high blood glucose, which is hard to maintain the longer you have T1.
 I am always conscious of not getting a hypo in public.
 When I was young I was very embarrassed about having diabetes and also felt that if I didn’t keep it well managed at all times, that I had failed.